fabeulous/depp/README.txt

   <powerproduct> := <exp> <powerproduct> | <exp>
   <exp> := var "^" integer | var

-Here 'integer' is some integer and 'var' a sequence of letters.
+Here 'integer' is some integer and 'var' a sequence of alpha-numerical symbols (letters are non case-sensitive).